Nazry Aiman Azaman: Senior

 Nazry was given his first callup to the full international team in October 2023 at the 2026 FIFA World Cup qualifying matches, a two-legged affair against regional powerhouse Indonesia.
 He was an unused substitute in both games, which finished 0–12 on aggregate.

 In March 2024, he travelled to Saudi Arabia with the national team for the 2024 FIFA Series against Bermuda and Vanuatu, but did not see action.
 He finally made his international debut on 8 June 2024 against Sri Lanka, as a substitute for Faturrahman Embran in a 1–0 victory.
 He made the starting lineup against the same opposition five days later, the Wasps claiming a second victory against the South Asian nation.

 The following September, Nazry was selected for the Wasps competing at the play-offs for the third round of the 2027 AFC Asian Cup qualification in a two-legged tie against Macau.
-He was given a start in the first leg at Bandar Seri Begawan on the 6th and scored Brunei's second goal in a 3–0 victory.
+He was given a start in the first leg at Bandar Seri Begawan on the 6th and scored Brunei's second goal, which was also his first international goal, in a 3–0 victory.
 The Wasps eventually won the tie 4–0 on aggregate.
 Nazry played twice against Timor-Leste at the 2024 ASEAN Championship qualification that took place the following month, but this time Brunei failed to win the tie 0–1 on aggregate, knocking them out of the regional tournament.

 Nazry's next international appearance was on 25 March 2025 against Lebanon at Saoud bin Abdulrahman Stadium in Doha for the first group game of the 2027 AFC Asian Cup qualification.
 He was deployed from the start by Fabio Maciel as a left wing-back and lasted the whole match in a 5–0 defeat to the Cedars.

 In the following international fixtures for Brunei, Maciel deployed Nazry as the starting right back for both the friendly match against Sri Lanka held in Bangkok, Thailand on 5 June and also the 2027 AFC Asian Cup qualification match against Bhutan at home ground on the 10th.
 The Wasps were defeated by the odd goal against the Lankans but came out victorious five days later in front of the home crowd.

 Nazry was back with the Wasps for the Asian Cup qualification fixtures home and away against Yemen in October 2025.
 He started both matches at right wing back but had a torrid time against the Middle Eastern side, resulting in two defeats in the space of six days.
 He was deployed as a left wing back against Lebanon once again in the home fixture of the same competition a month later on 18 November, resulting in a 0–3 loss for Brunei.

+In June 2026, Nazry joined up with the Wasps under Ali Mustafa for the 2026 ASEAN Championship qualification matches against Timor-Leste.
+He was a second-half substitute for Nurikhwan Othman in a 1–3 loss in the away leg, and Brunei lost the tie 1–6 on aggregate.